My life as an advocate for women at work

 Company leaders should be held accountable for creating a culture of inclusion.
 Women can do their part by building their skills and putting themselves in the position for advancement.
 Here are three pieces of advice:

-1. Think of yourself as a "brand.”
+.”
 After all, you are selling your skills and abilities.
 Then focus on key areas to leverage your own strengths for business growth and innovative ideas: your job performance, internal influence and external connections.
 Say your strength is in marketing.
 Try partnering with someone in finance to broaden knowledge of concepts like EBIT margin, basis points and free cash flow.
 In exchange, share insights about retail markets, consumer brands and market positioning.

 2. Look for cross-functional project opportunities.
 Employee resource groups like Clorox’s SHOW (Support, Heart & Opportunity for Women) are great platforms for employee engagement, social connections, networking and leadership development.
 Focus on how you can not only serve as an all-important "connector,” but find new, even more business-aligned ways to add value.